seumoo/njdot-crash-attribute-segmentation/README.md

 - street lighting type
 - person's injury severity

-The results from this analysis identified New Jersey municipalities which had crashes with similar attributes.
-Based on these results, engineers can identify specific locations
+The results from this analysis identified New Jersey municipalities which had crashes with similar groups of attributes.
+Engineers can then identify problematic locations with these attribute groups, potentially implementing safety measures to prevent future crashes.

 ### Technologies & Libraries Used
 This project utilizes Jupyter Notebooks with Python 3.8 to perform all data analysis and ML tasks.
 The two ML libraries used are: